Raspberry Digital Signage

-Raspberry Digital Signage displays web pages from LAN, Internet or internal (SD-card-hosted) folder in a restricted full-screen view.
-See the home page for cheap and extremely powerful web-based digital signage solution with the Raspberry Pi.
+Raspberry Digital Signage displays web pages (network-fetched or SD-card-hosted) in a restricted full-screen view.
+Designed as a cheap and extremely powerful web-based digital signage solution with the Raspberry Pi.

 - DistroWatch, Raspberry Digital Signage